MIC: Model-agnostic Integrated Cross-channel Recommenders: Experiments

 \section{Experiments}

 In this section, we first cover the experimental settings of the dataset, evaluation metrics, parameter settings, and competitors.
 Then we report the results of extensive offline and online experiments with in-depth analysis to verify the effectiveness of \methodname~.
+We conduct experiments to investigate the following research questions: \begin{itemize} \item Research Question 1 (RQ1): How does MIC perform on large public recommendation datasets (Book, Taobao, Movielens, Steam)? \item Research Question 2 (RQ2): How does MIC perform in real-word News Recommendations System? \item Research Question 3 (RQ3): Are different components and losses essential in MIC? \item Research Question 4 (RQ4): How does MIC alleviate the seesaw phenomenon between retrieval accuracy and diversity: Can MIC achieve high retrieval accuracy and diversity simultaneously? \item Research Question 5 (RQ5): How does contrastive learning modules (UU,UI,II) help improve the embedding space and recall performance for corresponding U2U, U2I, I2I channel? \end{itemize}